-The lodge also consists of 10 tents wit privates bathrooms a with and Eco toilet and the bush showers.
-The cottages are ensuite with bath tabs, showers and hot water.
-Each cottage is apart from each other thereby granting ultimate privacy while one is enjoying the wilderness in a homely ambiance.
-Its cottage decks offer a relaxation especially after a game drive, nature walk and boat cruise.
+The lodge also consists of 10 tents with private bathrooms and an Eco toilet and bush showers.
+The cottages are ensuite with bath tabs, showers, and hot water.
+Each cottage is apart from the other thereby granting ultimate privacy while one is enjoying the wilderness in a homely ambiance.
+Its cottage decks offer relaxation especially after a game drive, nature walk, and boat cruise.

 Arcadia cottages, located 2 km from the Park headquarters at Rwonyo making it an ideal base to explore the park and during your game drive, boat cruises and nature walks in the park.
-The lodge consists of 8 cottages surrounding the central lodge, giving quit an ambiance and more to it is the restaurant and bar that grants you a homely experience of the wild.
+The lodge consists of 8 cottages surrounding the central lodge, giving quite an ambiance and more to it is the restaurant and bar that grants you a homely experience of the wild.
 Accommodation consists of double rooms fitted with double beds, bathrooms ensuite, family cottages triple rooms.
 The lodges also have Wifi available to keep the residents connected to the internet.